Facility for Antiproton and Ion Research: FAIR science case

-Those are described on the web pages of FAIR (see and links therein).
+Those are described on the web pages of FAIR (see Research Overview and User Pages and links therein).

 FAIR accelerators

 The FAIR construction area from the far east of the GSI ground (spring 2013).
 On the left, the tree free circle, will give room for the future heavy ion synchrotron SIS100, middle after the container housing two rotary drilling machines (each 100 tons "light") for the approximately 1400 piles, each max 40m deep and appr.
 1.2m in diameter, right of the image the place for the future other accelerators and experimental areas.

 Beams of protons will be prepared in the proton linear accelerator, p-LINAC, while heavy ions will be prepared in the UNILAC.
 Both of them will be fed into the SIS18.
 From there they will be directed into SIS100 (and SIS300 if applicable).
 Protons will be used either to produce antiproton beams by directing them on a dedicated production target or directly used for experiments within APPA.
 These antiprotons will be captured and cooled in the Collector Ring, CR (and RESR when available) before being injected into HESR, where they will be utilised within the PANDA experiment.
 High energetic heavy ions will either be used directly for studies with the CBM or APPA experiments or to produce unstable ion beams.
 The latter will be produced in the Rare Isotope Production Target and filtered the Super-FRS, where the NUSTAR experiments will take place.